Thomas-Fermi profile of a fast rotating Bose-Einstein condensate: Introduction and main results

 Inserting the TF approximation for the density of the $\mathcal{LLL}$ minimizer derived above leads to conjectural expressions for the latter's vortex density, see the aforementioned references for details.
 Putting this heuristic on rigorous grounds, even in a weak sense, seems a hard problem, in that asymptotics for the $\log$ of the density should be derived.
 In any event, the precision of these density asymptotics would probably be sufficient to derive only the leading, constant, bulk contribution to the vortex density, not the edge inhomogeneities numerically observed \cite{AftBlaDal-05,BlaRou-08} and used in \cite{AftBla-06,AftBlaNie-06b} to construct trial states with the correct energy.

-\textbf{Organization of the paper.} In Section \ref{sec:homogeneous}, we prove the existence of the thermodynamic limit of the homogeneous energy at fixed density.
+\textbf{Organization of the paper.} We start, in Section~\ref{sec:reduc}, by reducing the proof of Theorem~\ref{thm:main main} to the same result under a more stringent, sub-optimal, condition on the parameters.
+In Section \ref{sec:homogeneous}, we prove the existence of the thermodynamic limit of the homogeneous energy at fixed density.
 We will show the independence of such a limit from the shape of the domain although we do not need it.
 The proof of Theorem~\ref{thm:main} is concluded in Section \ref{sec:proof-main-result}.
 In Appendix \ref{app:boundedness-lll}, we prove the boundedness of the projector onto the finite-dimensional lowest Landau level.
 This will be used together with elliptic estimates to compute the thermodynamic energy in the low density regime.
 Appendix \ref{app:gp-lll} contains the estimates between the GP and LLL energies.

 \textbf{Acknowledgments:} We thank Denis P\'erice for useful discussions and his help with the material of Appendix~\ref{app:boundedness-lll}.
 Work funded by the European Research Council (ERC) under the European Union's Horizon 2020 Research and Innovation Programme (Grant agreement CORFRONMAT No 758620).